Skip to main content

 We Heart Beavers

 We heart beavers – especially the beavers at Northwest Trek!
-Chip lives in the Forest & Wetland habitat, and Papa beaver and Timber live behind the scenes.
+Chip and Hudson live together in the Forest & Wetland habitat.

 Keep scrolling for fun facts, videos and stories!